 Crack on windshield: Biman flight forced to return to Dubai

-A flight of Biman Bangladesh Airlines today forced to return back to Dubai after a cockpit windshield cracked causing sufferings to its passengers.
+A flight of Biman Bangladesh Airlines yesterday was forced to return to Dubai after a cockpit windshield cracked.

 But the flight BG-0348 with 244 passengers on board had to turn back while it was travelling over Oman's airspace, Biman sources said.